Geoff-Goodwin-Dev/Developer-Portfolio/README.md

 ```
 * This portfolio project is a webpage and as such you're welcome to download a copy and run it locally for review purposes.

-* Otherwise, you can view the output at: TBD
+* Otherwise, you can view the output at: https://geoff-goodwin-dev.github.io/Developer-Portfolio/
 ```

 ### Prerequisites